UpCloudLtd/upcloud-python-api/README.md

 ## Examples

-Note that operations are not instant, for example a server is not fully shut down when the API responds.
+Note that some operations are not instant, for example a server is not fully shut down when the API responds.
 You must take this into account in your automations.

 ### Defining and creating Servers